rajasekhar-gundala/Caddy-WordPress/README.md

 If you want to remove manully...

-Use command ```docker-compose down --volumes``` to remove everything from the server, i.e containers, network, WordPress data and MariaDB data.
+Use command ```sudo docker-compose down --volumes``` to remove everything from the server, i.e containers, network, WordPress data and MariaDB data.